Tagaca19e/Tagaca19e/README.md

 </a>

 - 🏫: &nbsp;I'm currently studying at **CSU Bakersfield**
-- :seedling: &nbsp;I’m currently learning **Swift**
 - :mailbox: &nbsp;Ask me about anything, I am happy to **help** :D
-- - ⌨️: I like to build and develop applications <3
+-  ⌨️: I like to build and develop applications <3
 - :computer: &nbsp;Connect with me on **[LinkedIn]**